joshmarinacci/webxr-workshops/360images/README.md

 ## Equirectangular Images

 360 images are in a format called [*equirectangular*](https://en.wikipedia.org/wiki/Equirectangular_projection).
 This format takes the 360 degrees of a spherical image and flattens it onto a 2 by 1 rectangle.
-Another word for it is cylindrical projection, as this project is sometimes used to map a globe of the earth into a flat map.
+Another word for it is *cylindrical projection*, as this projection is sometimes used to map a globe of the earth into a flat map.
 In fact, one of my favorite equirectanglar images is [this view of earth](https://commons.wikimedia.org/wiki/File:Equirectangular_projection_SW.jpg) with the clouds removed.

 ![equirectanglar view of earth](https://upload.wikimedia.org/wikipedia/commons/thumb/8/83/Equirectangular_projection_SW.jpg/640px-Equirectangular_projection_SW.jpg)